Geography Markup Language: Profile

-Note that Profiles are distinct from application schemas.
+Profiles are distinct from application schemas.
 Profiles are part of GML namespaces (Open GIS GML) and define restricted subsets of GML.
 Application schemas are XML vocabularies defined using GML and which live in an application-defined target namespace.
 Application schemas can be built on specific GML profiles or use the full GML schema set.

 Profiles are often created in support for GML derived languages (see application schemas) created in support of particular application domains such as commercial aviation, nautical charting or resource exploitation.

 The GML Specification (Since GML v3.) contains a pair of XSLT scripts (usually referred to as the "subset tool") that can be used to construct GML profiles.

 GML Simple Features Profile

 The GML Simple Features Profile is a more complete profile of GML than the above Point Profile and supports a wide range of vector feature objects, including the following: